pipech/erpnext-docker-centos/README.md

+## Hi, you might want to check this [ERPNext Docker Debian](https://github.com/pipech/erpnext-docker-debian).
+I believe it's more stable and dockerfile and readme file is better written.

+---

 #  Dockerfile for building Self-contained ERPNext Image on CentOs

 This repository contain Dockerfile use to build Docker Images in Docker Hub [**pipech/erpnext**](https://hub.docker.com/r/pipech/erpnext/)